 Americans Kate Gray and Svea Irving finished 10th and 11th.
 Fifteen-year-old Abby Winterberger — Team USA's youngest Winter Olympian since Tara Lipinski at Nagano 1998 — and Riley Jacobs did not advance to the final, placing 15th and 18th in qualifying.

 Irving's brother, Birk Irving, finished 5th in the men's freeski halfpipe final on Friday.
-Their grandfather is writer John Irving, who authored works such as "The Cider House Rules" and "A Prayer for Owen Meany."
+Their grandfather is author John Irving, who wrote "The Cider House Rules" and "A Prayer for Owen Meany," among other works.

 Gray is the 2024 Winter Youth Olympic bronze medalist and posted a career-best World Cup finish of 5th in December.

-Missing from the final was PyeongChang gold and Beijing silver medalist Cassie Sharpe of Canada, who took an extremely hard fall in qualifying.
+Missing from Sunday's final was PyeongChang gold and Beijing silver medalist Cassie Sharpe of Canada, who took a hard fall in qualifying.

 "It’s this beautiful dance, passion and years of dedication, hope and despair and ecstasy," she said.
 "It’s a really beautiful journey.
 What I wanted more than anything was just to show the world a glimpse of what I’ve been doing the last four years.”

-Sunday's final was originally scheduled for Saturday but was postponed due to poor weather.
+Sunday's final was originally scheduled for Saturday but was postponed due to weather.

 Women's Freeski Halfpipe Final